 - A: You can vote either in person at the Annual Meeting or by proxy, whether or not you attend the Annual Meeting.
 You can vote by proxy in three ways: - By mail-If you are a stockholder of record, you can submit a proxy by completing, dating, signing and returning your WHITE proxy or voting instruction card in the postage-paid envelope provided.
 You should sign your name exactly as it appears on the WHITE proxy or voting instruction card.
 If you are signing in a representative capacity (for example, as a guardian, executor, trustee, custodian, attorney or officer of a corporation), please indicate your name and title or capacity.
-If you are a beneficial owner, you have the right to direct your brokerage firm, bank or other similar organization is required to vote your shares in accordance with your instructions.
-To provide instructions to your brokerage firm, bank or other similar organization by mail, please complete, date, sign and return your WHITE voting instruction card in the postage-paid envelope provided by your brokerage firm, bank or other similar organization. - By telephone-If you are a stockholder of record, you can submit a proxy by telephone by calling the toll-free number listed on the WHITE proxy or voting instruction card, entering your control number located on the WHITE proxy or voting instruction card and following the prompts.
-If you are a beneficial owner and if the brokerage firm, bank or other similar organization that holds your shares offers telephone voting, you will receive instructions from the brokerage firm, bank or other similar organization that you must follow in order to submit a proxy by telephone. - By Internet-If you are a stockholder of record, you can submit a proxy over the Internet by logging on to the website listed on the WHITE proxy or voting instruction card, entering your control number located on the WHITE proxy or voting instruction card and submitting a proxy by following the on-screen prompts.
+If you are a beneficial owner, you have the right to direct your brokerage firm, bank or other similar organization on how to vote your shares, and the brokerage firm, bank or other similar organization by mail, please complete, date, sign and return your WHITE voting instruction card in the postage-paid envelope provided by your brokerage firm, bank or other similar organization by mail, please complete, date, sign and return your WHITE voting instruction card in the postage-paid envelope provided by your brokerage firm, bank or other similar organization. - By telephone-If you are a stockholder of record, you can submit a proxy by telephone by calling the toll-free number listed on the WHITE proxy or voting instruction card, entering your control number located on the WHITE proxy or voting instruction card and following the prompts.
+If you are a beneficial owner and if the brokerage firm, bank or other similar organization that holds your shares offers telephone voting, you will receive instructions from the brokerage firm, bank or other similar organization that proxy by telephone. - By Internet-If you are a stockholder of record, you can submit a proxy over the Internet by logging on to the website listed on the WHITE proxy or voting instruction card, entering your control number located on the WHITE proxy or voting instruction card and submitting a proxy by following the on-screen prompts.
 If you are a beneficial owner, and if the brokerage firm, bank or other similar nominee that holds your shares offers Internet voting, you will receive instructions from the brokerage firm, bank or other similar organization that you must follow in order to submit your proxy over the Internet.